Asymptotic Efficiency Bounds for a Class of Experimental Designs: Setup and Main Results

+We use the convention of labeling treatment groups $w$ by nonnegative integers, although we do not require that the treatment groups have any natural ordering.
+We will also consider settings where one allows for unit $i$ not to be assigned to any treatment group, in which case we include the treatment group $w=-1$ in the set $\mathcal{W}$ of possible treatments and we use the convention that $Y_i=Y_i(-1)=0$ when we set $W_{n,i}=-1$.

 \begin{remark} Our setup allows for experimental designs that use information on baseline covariates in essentially arbitrary ways.
-In particular, designs involving stratified randomization on covariates and, in particular, matched pairs, are allowed.
-Our setup also includes designs that use outcomes from a pilot study, by defining observations $1,\ldots,n_{\text{pilot}}$ as observations from this study (with the possibility that $n_{\text{pilot}}\to\infty$ as $n\to\infty$). \end{remark}
+Designs involving stratified randomization on covariates and, in particular, matched pairs, are allowed.
+Our setup also includes designs that use outcomes from a pilot study, by defining observations $1,\ldots,n_{\text{pilot}}$ as observations from this study.
+Note that treating the randomization device $U$ as a random variable of fixed dimension does not lead to a loss of generality, since transformations of $U$ can be incorporated into the sampling rule $w_{n,i}(X^{(n)},Y_n^{(i-1)},U)$. \end{remark}

 \begin{remark} We follow much of the literature by assuming that our sample is taken independently from an infinite population.
-In particular, this assumption is made in papers deriving asymptotics for estimators and tests under stratified sampling including \citet{bugni_inference_2018} and \citet{bai_inference_2021}, and papers on experimental design including \citet{imbens_finite_2009}, \citet{hahn_adaptive_2011}, \citet{tabord-meehan_stratification_2018} and \citet{cytrynbaum_designing_2021}.
+In particular, this assumption is made in papers deriving asymptotics for estimators and tests under stratified sampling including \citet{bugni_inference_2018} and \citet{bai_inference_2021}, and papers on experimental design including \citet{imbens_finite_2009}, \citet{hahn_adaptive_2011}, \citet{tabord-meehan_stratification_2023} and \citet{cytrynbaum_optimal_2023}.
 One can consider this an approximation to a setting where one samples from a large population of $N$ units.
 Formally, each unit $j=1,\ldots, N$ has covariates and outcomes $X_j^*,\{Y_j^*(w)\}_{w\in\mathcal{W}}$, and we we draw $X_i,\{Y_i(w)\}_{w\in\mathcal{W}}$ by drawing a random variable $j(i)$ over the uniform distribution on $1,\ldots, N$, and then defining $X_i=X_{j(i)}^*$ and $Y_i(w)=Y_{j(i)}^*(w)$ for each $w\in\mathcal{W}$.
-This corresponds exactly to sampling from the larger population with replacement, which is a good approximation to sampling without replacement when $N$ is large.
+This corresponds exactly to sampling from the larger population with replacement, which is a good approximation to sampling without replacement when $N$ is large relative to $n$.